divinity-m/Anti-Gravity/dev_logs.md

  - Left path of level 8

-# Day 25 - Friday | In class work & At Home Work #
+# Day 25 - Friday | In class work & At home work #
 I completed the rest of the level 8, both the left and right path.
 I wanted to make a level 9, but I think it would be incredibly challenging to top the effort I put into level 8, so I'll end it there and just make a "thanks for playing" type of level for level 9.
 I also want to spend more time on the titlescreen and make a level-selection menu.

 ### At Home Work